paul-hammant/tbd/content/index.md

   parallel projects on the same application or service, with ease.
-[Branch by abstraction](/branch-by-abstraction/) and [feature flags](/feature-flags/) again, but towards [concurrent development of consecutive releases](concurrent-development-of-consecutive-releases/) to further resist the pressure for the creation long running branches.
-Bonus: hedging on the order of releases.
+[Branch by abstraction](/branch-by-abstraction/) and [feature flags](/feature-flags/) again, but towards [concurrent development of consecutive releases](concurrent-development-of-consecutive-releases/) to further resist the pressure for the creation of long-lived branches.
+Bonus: you can hedge on the order of releases.

 ## History